Do you remember the first time you tasted a certain meal?

 Step 1 – Prep, Chop, and Measure

-Trim the fat off the chicken and slice the breasts in half to create two thin pieces.
+Trim the fat off the whole chicken breasts and slice the breasts in half to create two thin pieces.

 Place the chicken breast halves between plastic wrap and pound thinly, so they are even.
 You can use a meat tenderizer for this, or even a rolling pin.

 Season with salt and pepper on both sides of each piece, then set aside let sit at room temperature for 10-20 minutes.

 Wash the mushrooms, remove the stems, and slice them.

 Remove the stems and chop the parsley until you have a total of 2 tablespoons.

 Measure all remaining ingredients as listed on the ingredients list.
 Make sure you are using dry Marsala rather than sweet for this recipe, since it’s a nice complement to savory dishes.

 When you’re ready to cook, heat 2 tablespoons of olive oil in a large skillet over medium-high heat.